Landscape 05

 Private sector and partner organizations identified challenges and barriers to implementation of Article 6, including unclear legal frameworks, uncertainty around carbon-credit demand and prices, and limited access to finance.
 The most useful support identified to implement Article 6 included clear legal rules and government guidance, stronger government demand for Internationally Transferred Mitigation Outcomes (ITMOs), targeted incentives, clarity on corresponding adjustments, and project development.

-The year 2025 is critical for enhancing ambition: A total of 30 Parties have submitted NDC 3.0 and expressed an intention to engage in voluntary cooperation under Article 6 in their NDCs.
+The year 2025 is critical for enhancing ambition: A total of 29 Parties have submitted NDC 3.0 and expressed an intention to engage in voluntary cooperation under Article 6 in their NDCs as of mid-August.
 Coordinated international cooperation and tailored capacity-building efforts will be essential to address gaps, strengthen policy frameworks, and promote robust implementation.

 Cover of the The Paris Agreement Article 6 Implementation Status Report 2025 Edition with evergreen trees.